awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-recovery.md

 # Host recovery<a name="dedicated-hosts-recovery"></a>

-Host recovery automatically restarts your instances on to a new replacement host if failures are detected on your Dedicated Host\.
-Host recovery reduces the need for manual intervention and lowers the operational burden if there is an unexpected Dedicated Host failure\.
+Dedicated Host auto recovery restarts your instances on to a new replacement host when certain problematic conditions are detected on your Dedicated Host\.
+Host recovery reduces the need for manual intervention and lowers the operational burden if there is an unexpected Dedicated Host failure concerning system power or network connectivity events\.
+Other Dedicated Host issues will require manual intervention to recover from\.

-Additionally, built\-in integration with AWS License Manager automates the tracking and management of your licenses if a host recovery occurs\.

-**Note**
-AWS License Manager integration is supported only in Regions in which AWS License Manager is available\.

 **Topics**
 + [Host recovery basics](#dedicated-hosts-recovery-basics)